-Patients were involved in their Promoting Quality Care (PQC) risk assessments and management plans and were invited to attend their PQC meetings.
-Patients were offered either a copy of the minutes of the meeting and/or their PQC report.
+Promoting Quality Care (PQC) risk assessments and management plans were discussed with patients.
+Staff recorded the reason why patients had not signed their risk assessment.
+Patients were invited to attend Promoting Quality Care reviews.
+Patients were offered the option of receiving the minutes from the meetings or the full PQC report.
+Relatives were invited with patient consent.

-Patients were involved in any decisions about proposed changes to their care and treatment plans.
-The independent advocate attended weekly multidisciplinary and PQC meetings at the patients' request.
+The independent advocate confirmed that they attend weekly multidisciplinary and Promoting Quality Care meetings at the patients' request.